Croatian Workers Party

 The Croatian Workers Party (Hrvatska radnička stranka) was a minor Croatian party without political representation.
 The Party had about 400 members.
 It was founded in 1999 in Samobor.

-On 2007 parliamentary elections it was a part of the coalition led by Social Democratic Action of Croatia.
+In the 2007 parliamentary elections it was a part of the coalition led by Social Democratic Action of Croatia.

 In the 2014 European Parliament election, the party received 0.35% of the vote.